MeteoSwiss/opendata-ground-based-measurements/README.md

 MeteoSwiss operates a network of [land-based weather stations](https://www.meteoswiss.admin.ch/weather/measurement-systems/land-based-stations.html) where current weather and climate data are automatically recorded.
 It covers all parts of the country and all altitude levels.

 > [!NOTE]
-> For climate analyses, use the corresponding [homogeneous time series data](https://github.com/MeteoSwiss/opendata-climate-data/blob/main/README.md#d-climate-data).
+> For **climate analyses**, use the corresponding [homogeneous time series data](https://github.com/MeteoSwiss/opendata-climate-data/blob/main/README.md#d-climate-data).

 The following measurements (1-6) and additional observations - manual recording of cloud cover (7) and vegetation development (8) - are available: